Study at UBC through our inclusive post-secondary initiative with STEPS Forward

 How do you apply?

-1. Choose your UBC Vantage One program: Engineering or Science.
+1. Choose your UBC Vantage One program: Arts, Science, or Engineering,

 2. Meet the Vantage One admission requirements.